 - Vacation rental properties

-InstaBridge is a free internet app for your smartphone to conveniently provide you with Wifi passwords and spots on the go.
+InstaBridge is an internet service app for your smartphone to conveniently provide you with Wifi passwords and spots on the go.

 It was originally founded as a way to share your home Wifi with your friends on Facebook.
 But it quickly changed to become a larger Wifi sharing company.

-It will show you the nearest places with free Wifi to you, as well as walking distance and performance.
+It will show you the nearest places with free Wifi, as well as walking distance and performance.